 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices increased 0.2% over the prior month in October, following the flat reading in September.
+Consumer prices increased 0.73% over the previous month in October, accelerating from the 0.25% rise recorded in September.